 Using Box Hair Dyes

 Now, I know there’s a no box hair colour army out there.
 They are probably rolling their eyes and making snarky comments at my at home hair colour review.
 I won’t say I disagree.
-As much as the idealists think we can all sit in a hair dressers chair.
+As much as the idealists think we can all sit in a hairdressers chair.
 Whenever it’s time for a change to our locks the cold hard truth is that; 1) ain’t nobody got time for that, and 2) ain’t nobody got cash for that, all the time.

 That being said when it comes to lightening my hair the best way to go is pro.
-In this case though I wanted (and needed) to give my hair a rest from bleach and lightening.
-I figured that the best way I could resist the temptation to keep damaging my hair was go back to my natural colour.
+In this case, though I wanted (and needed) to give my hair a rest from bleach and lightening.
+I figured that the best way I could resist the temptation to keep damaging my hair was going back to my natural colour.
 I decided to try out the Boots Perfect Colour brand, here’s how it went.

 Finding the Right Hair Colour

 The most important thing for me was coverage.
 And considering that my hair was all sorts of shades before the application I was pleased that the coverage ended up quite even.
 I opted to go for a shade called Midnight Black for this hair colour review.
-I was a bit worried that it would look too harsh; but I ended up with very dark brown and very natural looking colour.
+I was a bit worried that it would look too harsh, but I ended up with very dark brown and very natural looking colour.

 The end result was quite true to the box.
-But for a midnight black it was more of a soft black hair colouring that I ended up with.
+But for a midnight black, it was more of a soft black hair colouring that I ended up with.
 I am so glad that it ended up that way!
 I prefer the way this looks on me as it is so much softer and natural.

 One of the claims that I found to be true, and what impressed me more than anything was the deep conditioning effect that the Boots Perfect Colour offered.
 My hair is really glossy, shiny, and as soft as it’s been in a very long time.
 Before the application, and due to the effects of lightening, my hair was quite dry, and I’m really impressed at how soft and nourished it currently looks!

-Boots own products never disappoint, and in this case their Boots Perfect Colour Permanent dye isn’t the exception.
+Boots own products never disappoint, and in this case, their Boots Perfect Colour Permanent dye isn’t the exception.